 Or how about a whole set of phonics posters?

 The rules of grammar are easy to forget.
-Here are some reminders.
+Here’s a reminder.

 Kids can learn grammar rules with this school of fish.